kanisterio/kanister/docs/architecture.rst

   }

-^ ``AdminSecretRef`` is a secret reference containing admin credentials required to start the kopia repository server
+^ ``AdminSecretRef`` is a secret reference containing admin credentials required to start the Kopia repository server

-^ ``TLSSecretRef`` is a TLS secret reference for kopia client and server communication
+^ ``TLSSecretRef`` is a TLS secret reference for Kopia client and server communication

-^ ``UserAccess`` contains username and password secret reference required for creating kopia repository server users.
+^ ``UserAccess`` contains username and password secret reference required for creating Kopia repository server users.

 .. code-block:: go
   :linenos: